Fribur/TextMeshDOTS/README.md

   -	Add empty `GameObject`, add `FontBlobAuthoring` component on it
   -	Add font asset `TextMeshDOTS/Fonts/LiberationSans SDF` to the list of fonts (and any additional fonts you like to access during runtim)
   -	Close the `SubScene`
-  -	Modify `TextMeshDOTS/RuntimeSpawner/RuntimeSingleFontTextRendererSpawner.cs` or `RuntimeMultiFontTextRendererSpawner.cs` to spawn any number of `TextRenderer` entities.
-Which spawner runs depends on how many fonts are added to `FontBlobAuthoring`
+  -	Enable auto creation and modify `TextMeshDOTS/RuntimeSpawner/RuntimeSingleFontTextRendererSpawner.cs` or `RuntimeMultiFontTextRendererSpawner.cs` to spawn any number of `TextRenderer` entities.
+Per default, auto creation of both systems is disabled.
+When auto creation is enabled, which spawner system runs depends on how many fonts are added to `FontBlobAuthoring`
   -	Hit play